Shan-Mei/shanmeis-notes/ranting/hol-goals-1.md

 4. Study ahead!

 #### Piano
-1. Finish Troika
-2. Learn another page of The Lark
-3. Fix Bach and finish another 2/3 page
-4. Fix Pathetique and finish Mvt 1 + do 1 - 2 more pages of mvt 2
-5. Learn another page and a half of Debussy
+1. Do whatever my teacher tells me to do
-6. Look at LMus stuff and start listing repertoire
+2. ~~Look at LMus stuff and start listing repertoire~~
-7. Start on general knowledge
+3. Start on general knowledge

 #### Violin
 1. Work on exercises